dlab-berkeley/programming-fundamentals/1-1_fildir.md

 3.  displays that program's output, then
 4.  displays a new prompt to tell us that it's ready for more commands.

+### Bash Syntax

+Note that when we use the shell, we're giving the computer instructions in code, like with other programming languages.
+Since the purpose here is to interact with the computer's file system, the **things** are usually files or directories, and the **actions** are usually commands we want to execute on those files/directories, or commands to launch other programs stored in the computer's file system.

+The syntax supports that intent.
+The basic form of an instruction we enter is a line containing the following parts:

+1.  a command (the action)
+2.  optional flags to tailor the command to how we wish to use it
+  - indicated by a "-" followed by a letter or option name
+3.  files or directories (the things) we want to operate on
+  - a command may require two, e.g. a source and a destination if we're moving or copying files
+  - a command may allow an arbitrary list of files, if it can be run on many files at once
+  - a command may not require any, or may work on a default if none is specified, which we'll learn about next

 ### Home Directories

-Next, let's find out where we are by running a command called `pwd` (which stands for "print working directory").
+To continue, let's find out where we are by running a command called `pwd` (which stands for "print working directory").

 At any moment, our **current working directory** is our current default directory, i.e., the directory that the computer assumes we want to run commands in  unless we explicitly specify something else.